Basil Henricus: Military career

-Following his schooling and the on-set of World War II, he served as sports instructor from 1941 to 1942 in the Essential Services Corps and in the Ceylon Royal Naval Volunteer Reserve.
+Following his schooling and the on-set of World War II, he served as a sports instructor from 1941 to 1942 in the Essential Services Corps and the Ceylon Royal Naval Volunteer Reserve.
 In 1943, he was commissioned a Second Lieutenant in the Ceylon Defence Force.
 He completed in the Defence Services track and field events held in 1944, where he defeated Duncan White in the 100 yards and came second to White in the 220 yards.
 He was second in the long jump.
 After the formation of the Ceylon Army, Henricus transferred to the regular force and was attached to the Ceylon Corps of Military Police and went on to serve as its commanding officer from September 1964 to October 1969 with the rank of Major.
 His medals include the Ceylon Armed Services Inauguration Medal, Defence Medal, the War Medal 1939–1945 and the Queen Elizabeth II Coronation Medal.

 His brothers were Chief Inspector Barney Henricus, Captain George Henricus of the Ceylon Army, Alan Henricus, a former Lieutenant in the Royal Ceylon Navy and Derrick Henricus.